 Top Natural Bratislava Landmarks

-Thee is no shortage of Bratislava Landmarks and its immediate surroundings.
-Even with new constructions there are still many pristine natural beauties which allow convenient access to a natural environment created for everyday relaxation.
-Here, we take a look at some of the more easily accessible natural Bratislava attractions which are more international tourist friendly.
+There is no shortage of Bratislava Landmarks and its immediate surroundings.
+Even with new constructions, there are still many pristine natural beauties that allow convenient access to a natural environment created for everyday relaxation.
+Here, we take a look at some of the more easily accessible natural Bratislava attractions, which are more international and tourist-friendly.

 Comenius University Botanical Garden in Karlova Ves borough

-The botanical garden is one of most well-known Bratislava attractions for those who want to get to study the natural life in Slovakia.
-This garden, located in the Karlova Ves borough and belongs to the Comenius University.
-There are exhibits available in the garden area are divided into outdoor and greenhouse groups of plants, which include plants of thermophilic vegetation.
+The botanical garden is one of the most well-known Bratislava attractions for those who want to get to study the natural life in Slovakia.
+This garden is located in the Karlova Ves borough and belongs to Comenius University.
+There are exhibits available in the garden area divided into outdoor and greenhouse groups of plants, which include plants of thermophilic vegetation.
 These arouse the greatest interest among visitors.
-The mission of the botanical garden is to maintain and expand collections of living plants, educational activities as well as providing professional information to the public.
+The mission of the botanical garden is to maintain and expand collections of living plants and educational activities as well as provide professional information to the public.

 Bratislava Zoo in Mlynská Dolina Area

-The zoo in the capital Bratislava is one of most ideal natural Bratislava landmarks to spend a pleasant day to see various animals, suitable for children and adults.
-Located in the Mlynská dolina area, there is a 3D cinema attractive for all age groups, a souvenir shop and some places to ear snacks.
-There are about 150 species of animals await you here like leopards, jaguars, tigers and lions.
+The zoo in the capital Bratislava is one of the ideal natural Bratislava landmarks to spend a pleasant day seeing various animals, suitable for children and adults.
+Located in the Mlynská dolina area, there is a 3D cinema attractive for all age groups, a souvenir shop, and some places to eat snacks.
+There are about 150 species of animals awaiting you here, like leopards, jaguars, tigers, and lions.
 Also, from April to October, there are pony rides on weekends available for the young children here.